-'Are you wet, 'Dolphus, my boy?' said his father.
-'Come and take my chair, and dry yourself.'
+"Are you wet, 'Dolphus, my boy?" said his father.
+"Come and take my chair, and dry yourself."

-'No, father, thankee,' said Adolphus, smoothing himself down with his hands.
-'I an't very wet, I don't think.
-Does my face shine much, father?'
+"No, father, thank'ee," said Adolphus, smoothing himself down with his hands.
+"I an't very wet, I don't think.
+Does my face shine much, father?"

-'Well, it does look waxy, my boy,' returned Mr Tetterby.
+"Well, it does look waxy, my boy," returned Mr. Tetterby.

-'It's the weather, father,' said Adolphus, polishing his cheeks on the worn sleeve of his jacket.
-'What with rain, and sleet, and wind, and snow, and fog, my face gets quite brought out into a rash sometimes.
-And shines, it does - oh, don't it, though!'
+"It's the weather, father," said Adolphus, polishing his cheeks on the worn sleeve of his jacket.
+"What with rain, and sleet, and wind, and snow, and fog, my face gets quite brought out into a rash sometimes.
+And shines, it does-oh, don't it, though!"

-Master Adolphus was also in the newspaper line of life, being employed, by a more thriving firm than his father and Co., to vend newspapers at a railway station, where his chubby little person, like a shabbily-disguised Cupid, and his shrill little voice (he was not much more than ten years old), were as well known as the hoarse panting of the locomotives, running in and out.
+Master Adolphus was also in the newspaper line of life, being employed, by a more thriving firm than his father and Co., to vend newspapers at a railway station, where his chubby little person, like a shabbily-disguised Cupid, and his shrill little voice (he was not much more than ten years old), hoarse panting of the were as well known as the locomotives, running in and out.
 His juvenility might have been at some loss for a harmless outlet, in this early application to traffic, but for a fortunate discovery he made of a means of entertaining himself, and of dividing the long day into stages of interest, without neglecting business.
-This invention. remarkable. ingenious like many areat discoveries, for its simplicity, consisted in varying the first vowel in the word 'paper,' and substituting, in its stead, at different periods of the day, all the other vowels in grammatical succession.
-Thus, before daylight in the wintertime, he went to and fro, in his little oilskin cap and cape, and his big comforter, piercing the heavy air with his cry of 'Morn-ing Pa-per!' which, about an hour before noon, changed to 'Morn-ing Pep-per!' which, at about two, changed to 'Morn-ing Pip-per!' which, in a couple of hours, changed to 'Morn-ing Pop-per!' and so declined with the sun into 'Eve-ning Pup-per!' to the great relief and comfort of this young gentleman's spirits.
+This ingenious invention, remarkable, like many great discoveries, for its simplicity, consisted in varying the first vowel in the word "paper," and substituting, in its stead, at different periods of the day, all the other vowels in grammatical succession.
+Thus, before daylight in the winter-time, he went to and fro, in his little oilskin cap and cape, and his big comforter, piercing the heavy air with his cry of "Morn-ing Pa-per!" which, about an hour before noon, changed to "Morn-ing Pepper!" which, at about two, changed to "Morn-ing Pip-per!" which in a couple of hours changed to "Morn-ing Pop-per!" and so declined with the sun into "Eve-ning Pup-per!" to the great relief and comfort of this young gentleman's spirits.

-Mrs Tetterby, his lady-mother, who had been sitting with her bonnet and shawl thrown back, as aforesaid, thoughtfully turning her wedding-ring round and round upon her finger, now rose, and divesting herself of her out-of-door attire, began to lay the cloth for supper.
-'Ah, dear me, dear me, dear me!' said Mrs Tetterby.
-'That's the way the world goes!'
+Mrs. Tetterby, his lady-mother, who had been sitting with her bonnet and shawl thrown back, as aforesaid, thoughtfully turning her wedding-ring round and round upon her finger, now rose, and divesting herself of her out-of-door attire, began to lay the cloth for supper.

+"Ah, dear me, dear me!" said Mrs. Tetterby.
+"That's the way the world goes!"

-'Which is the way the world goes, my dear?' asked Mr Tetterby, looking round.
+"Which is the way the world goes, my dear?" asked Mr. Tetterby, looking round.

-'Oh, nothing,' said Mrs Tetterby.
+"Oh, nothing," said Mrs. Tetterby.

-Mr Tetterby elevated his eyebrows, folded his newspaper afresh, and carried his eyes up it, and down it, and across it, but was wandering in his attention, and not reading it.
+Mr. Tetterby elevated his eyebrows, folded his newspaper afresh, and carried his eyes up it, and down it, and across it, but was wandering in his attention, and not reading it.

-Mrs Tetterby, at the same time, laid the cloth, but rather as if she were punishing the table than preparing the family supper; hitting it unnecessarily hard with the knives and forks, slapping it with the plates, dinting it with the saltcellar, and coming heavily down upon it with the loaf.
+Mrs. Tetterby, at the same time, laid the cloth, but rather as if she were punishing the table than preparing the family supper; hitting it unnecessarily hard with the knives and forks, slapping it with the plates, dinting it with the saltcellar, and coming heavily down upon it with the loaf.

-'Ah, dear me, dear me, dear me!' said Mrs Tetterby.
-'That's the way the world goes!'
+"Ah, dear me, dear me!" said Mrs. Tetterby.
+"That's the way the world goes!"

-'My duck,' returned her husband, looking round again, 'you said that before.
-Which is the way the world goes?'
+"My duck," returned her husband, looking round again, "you said that before.
+Which is the way the world goes?"

-'Oh, nothing!' said Mrs Tetterby.
+"Oh, nothing!" said Mrs. Tetterby.

-'Sophia!' remonstrated her husband, 'you said that before, too.'
+"Sophia!" remonstrated her husband, "you said that before, too."

-'Well, I'll say it again if you like,' returned Mrs Tetterby.
-'Oh nothing - there!
-And again if you like, oh nothing - there!
-And again if you like, oh nothing - now then!'
+"Well, I'll say it again if you like," returned Mrs. Tetterby.
+"Oh nothing-there!
+And again if you like, oh nothing-there!
+And again if you like, oh nothing-now then!"